Reezonate/EasyOffset/README.md

  - Align the `Pivot point` with your wrist pivot point.
 You can see where it is relative to the controller IRL
  - World aligned 3D grid serves as a stationary reference to track `Pivot point` movement.
    Keeping it in one cell regardless of wrist rotation is good enough
- - Displays `Pivot point` coordinates in centimeters
+ - You can move saber along its axis using `ZOffset` slider

 ![Pivot Only mode preview](media/PivotOnly.png)

 ## `Direction Only` adjustment mode:
-Precise swing adjustment mode for advanced players.
+Precise swing adjustment mode for advanced players, displays `Direction Vector` in spherical coordinates form.
 Best used with `Use Free Hand` enabled

 Allows you to change the `Direction vector` without changing the `Pivot point`

  - Select `Direction Only` in `Adjustment Mode` list
  - Move saber left or right for curved swing correction
  - Move saber up or down for underswing correction
- - Displays `Direction Vector` in spherical coordinates familiar to most players
+ - Raise your free hand to zoom in for greater precision

 ![Direction Only mode preview](media/DirectionOnly.png)

+# Extra features

 ## `Direction Auto` adjustment mode:
 Automatic calculation of the `Direction vector` based on your movement.
 Great for getting initial values for a new grip, requires manual tweaking in `Direction Only` mode afterwards.